krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/stw/3.png "chart 3")

-Only after every thread is asleep, JVM threads can do the work that needed STW phase.
+Only after every thread is asleep, JVM threads can do the work that needs the STW phase.
 A time when application threads were sleeping is called _safepoint operation time_:

 ![alt text](/assets/stw/4.png "chart 4")